Zambezi National Park

 I think these little lodges are great and are in a fantastic position, with abundant birdlife right there.
 Game does traverse this area, so monkey, bushbuck, baboons and warthog are seen daily.

-Elephant, buffalo, hippo and lion are also present, so be
+Elephant, buffalo, hippo and lion are also present, so be very careful.

+These days you can camp at any one of the 25 numbered picnic sites, which are easily found along the river.
 Some of these sites are nicer than others and it just a matter of exploring until you find the one you like.
 The beauty is that you will always be able to find a site which has no one else.